 - Serving as a convener to facilitate both peer-to-peer learning and bridge-building among diverse and interdisciplinary perspectives.

 - Disseminating new ideas for justice policy and practice, building readiness and momentum for change and driving progress.

-- Working with students to help build the next generation of researchers, advocates, and policymakers.
+- Working with students and young people, especially those with direct experience of justice involvement, to build the next generation of researchers, advocates, practitioners, and policymakers.